The author knows a thing or two about wolf spiders and how to combat their presence in the home.

 If you’re unfortunate enough to be bitten by a wolf spider, the bite and the surrounding area will become inflamed.
 This is the body’s natural reaction to the bite as it will be trying to get rid of it.
 You may experience some of the following in varying degrees depending on how sensitive you are to bites:

 - Rapid pulse

-Wolf spiders have venom because they need to kill the animal or insect they have hunted and successfully caught, this is to ensure they do not get away, so the spider can enjoy a tasty meal.
-But as I mentioned earlier, if you confront a wolf spider and you make it feel intimidated, its natural instinct may be to bite you.
+Wolf spiders have venom because they need to kill the animal or insect they have hunted and successfully caught to ensure they do not get away (so the spider can enjoy a tasty meal!).
+But, as I mentioned earlier, if you confront a wolf spider and you make it feel intimidated, its natural instinct may be to bite you.

 Chances are, if you come across a wolf spider, it may just be passing through, and it’s likely to move on in a day or so.